CMU-17-214/f2023/labs/lab01.md

 - [ ] Locally clone your 214 Git repository and commit and push a change README.md file.
 - [ ] Install node.js, TypeScript, and an editor/IDE of your choice.
 Show that you can compile and run the TypeScript starter code of homework 1.
+- [ ] Add a library to the project with npm and use it.

 ## Instructions